RicardoLima17/pands-project/README.md

 # Programming and Scripting Problem Set Solutions 2021

 ## Summary of Assignment
 <p>This repository contains my programming and scripting problem sheet 2021.
-In the eight weeks, was developed skills in Matplolib, Seaborn, NumPy and Pandas.</p>
+In this eight weeks, was developed skills in, github, Matplolib, Seaborn, NumPy and Pandas.</p>